Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 • Positioning near shade during bright conditions

-• Remaining close to a depth change that gives quick access to deeper water
+• Remaining close to a depth change for quick access to deeper water

-This explains why a bass may seem to appear out of nowhere when a lure enters the strike zone.
-It was likely there the entire time, hidden and poised.
-The fish was not randomly roaming.
-It was stationed where it could react quickly.
+This explains why a bass may seem to appear “out of nowhere” when your lure finally enters the strike zone.
+The fish wasn’t roaming randomly—it was likely there the entire time, hidden and poised, waiting for something natural to pass within range.

-Understanding this behavior helps anglers avoid one of the most common mistakes in bass fishing: fishing water that looks productive but lacks a true feeding position.
-A log is not always enough.
-A weed patch is not always enough.
-The best ambush points often combine the cover itself with a route to deeper water, a feeding edge, or a current break.
+Ambush points usually combine cover with a route to deeper water, a feeding edge, or a current break.
 Bass choose places that make their lives easier.

 Reading the Water for Ambush Points